tadamcz/value-of-information/README.md

 This was shown by [Andrews et al. 1972](assets/andrews1972.pdf) (Lemma 1).
 It was generalised by [Ma 1999](assets/ma1999.pdf) (Corollary 1.3) to any likelihood function arising from a B that (i) has T as a location parameter, and (ii) is strongly unimodally distributed.

+# Funding

+This work was done under contract for [Open Philanthropy](https://www.openphilanthropy.org/).
+Open Philanthropy plans to use this tool as one input into the decision of whether to fund randomized trials in global health or development.
+Because the concept is quite general, we hope that the tool can also be useful to others.